A Minute With: Guillermo del Toro on going full gore for TV

-LOS ANGELES, July 16 (Reuters) - Mexican film director Guillermo del Toro doesn’t seem to be holding much back in his often terrifying and visually arresting movies, and yet, he says television today allows him even more freedom to create.
+LOS ANGELES (Reuters) - Mexican film director Guillermo del Toro doesn’t seem to be holding much back in his often terrifying and visually arresting movies, and yet, he says television today allows him even more freedom to create.

 The director behind blockbuster “Pacific Rim” and dark fantasy “Pan’s Labyrinth” premiered his new TV thriller series “The Strain,” based on a trilogy of books he co-wrote, on the FX cable channel this week.